Security Analysis (book)

-Security Analysis is a book written by Benjamin Graham and David Dodd.
+Security Analysis is a book written by Benjamin Graham and David Dodd and first published in 1934.
 Both authors were professors at the Columbia Business School.
-The book laid the intellectual foundation for value investing.
-The first edition was published in 1934 at the start of the Great Depression.
-Graham and Dodd coined the term margin of safety in the book.
+The book laid the intellectual foundation for value investing, and is widely cited as influential for investing and finance.

+In the book, Graham and Dodd popularized a number of important terms and concepts including a distinction between investing and speculating; the emotional overreactions of investors as personified with Mr. Market; the idea of intrinsic value as distinct from price for a given asset; and the term margin of safety to increase the odds of successfully exploiting gaps between price and value with reduced risk.

 History

 Security Analysis was published by McGraw-Hill, and written by David Dodd and Benjamin Graham in the early 1930s, when both authors taught at Columbia University's business school.
 Writes The New York Times, "it was intended as a common-sense guide for investors but turned out to be a thick textbook that went through five editions and sold more than 250,000 copies [by 1988]."

 Economist Irving Kahn was one of Graham's teaching assistants at Columbia University in the 1930s, and made research contributions to Graham's texts for Security Analysis.

 Content

 First edition

-The work was first published in 1934, following unprecedented losses on Wall Street.
-In summing up lessons learned, Graham and Dodd scolded Wall Street for its focus on a company's reported earnings per share, and were particularly harsh on the favored "earnings trends."
+The work was first published in 1934, following unprecedented losses on Wall Street in the early years of the Great Depression.
+In summing up lessons learned, Graham and Dodd scolded prevailing thought on Wall Street for its focus on a company's reported earnings per share, and were particularly harsh on the favored "earnings trends."
 They encouraged investors to take an entirely different approach by gauging the rough value of the operating business that lay behind the security.
 Graham and Dodd enumerated multiple actual examples of the market's tendency to irrationally under-value certain out-of-favor securities.
 They saw this tendency as an opportunity for the savvy.

 In Security Analysis, Graham proposed a clear definition of investment that was distinguished from what he deemed speculation.
 It read, "An investment operation is one which, upon thorough analysis, promises safety of principal and an adequate return.
 Operations not meeting these requirements are speculative."

 A number of financial terms were coined in the book.
 For example, Graham and Dodd coined the term margin of safety in Security Analysis.
 It is not known when the Period of financial distress phrase was first used or by whom.
 However, it or phrases closely equivalent were almost certainly first used in connection with the theory of value investing as developed initially by Graham in Security Analysis in 1934.